keyboardpartner/TFT-Panel/README.md

 For various CYD versions, also see [ESP32 mit 2,8 Zoll TFT (Cheap Yel­low Display)](https://hartmut-waller.info/arduinoblog/esp32-mit-28-zoll-tft/) from Hartmut Waller and [CYD Touch Programming](http://www.geochecker.gps-cache.de/esp8266-esp32/esp32-2432s028-cheap-yellow-display-touchscreen-programmierung-platformio-library-xpt2046-digitizer.htm) from Oliver Kuhlemann (both pages in german).

-In order to use the SD card in conjunction with the TFT_eSPI library, a few steps must be taken.
+In order to use the **SD card** in conjunction with the TFT_eSPI library, a certain amount of care is required.
 The XTP2046 on CYD uses different SPI pins than those expected by the TFT_eSPI library, so the built-in touch functions of TFT_eSPI cannot be used.
 For the CYD, the separate [XTP2046 library from Paul Stoffregen](https://github.com/PaulStoffregen/XPT2046_Touchscreen) is loaded.
-We use the ESP32 VSPI for both SD card and touch controller.
+We use the ESP32 VSPI for **both SD card and touch controller**.
 This works fine when SPI pins are switched between SD card and touch usage.
 See *hardwareInit()* function in *global_vars.h* for details.

 ### Classes Provided